borntofrappe/borntofrappe/playground/Sections/Getting Started/README.md

 ### Rotation

 If grid is supported, the telescope is to the bottom left of the icons.
-In this instance, change the initial rotation to have the telescope more tilted.
+In this instance, change the initial rotation to have the telescope rotate in a wider range.

 ```diff
 - transform: rotate(10deg);